3.9.2. Rules for adding attributes to vegetation items

 • Lawns — territories with artificial or naturally grown grass that is well maintained:

-• Lawns in parks, squares and other cultural territories (for example, those on the territory of the Hermitage Garden)
+• Lawns in parks, squares, and other cultural territories (for example, on the territory of the Hermitage Garden).

-Draw lawns on the territories of localities, as well as those on the territories of large organizations outside of cities.
+Draw lawns on the territories of localities as well as on the territories of large organizations outside of cities.

-Plants on the territories of individual developments should be assigned to the woodland type “Urban vegetation”.
+Plants on the territories of self-built developments should be assigned the “Urban vegetation” type.

 Note.